 If you're reading this, it means one thing: you're neck-deep into the CPA Exam – or about to be.

-If that's the case, then this is also likely true: the “CPA Study” version of you is not much fun to be around.
+If that's the case, this is also likely true: the “CPA Study” version of you is not much fun to be around.

 You stay up late studying.

-You get up early studying.
+You get up early to study.